TelaVisor

 Hubs

-The Hubs tab is the centre of operator workflows.
-It is where you administer any hub you have credentials for: viewing settings, managing machines, granting and revoking access, issuing tokens, viewing connection history, and updating or restarting the hub binary.
+The Hubs tab is where you administer any hub you have credentials for: viewing settings, managing machines, viewing connection history, and updating or restarting the hub binary.
+Identity and per-machine access management live in a peer tab of their own, Access; the Hubs tab no longer carries a Tokens or Access sub-view.

 The tab is laid out with a sidebar on the left containing a hub picker dropdown, a navigation list of views, and an Add Hub button at the bottom.
 The right panel shows the currently selected view for the currently selected hub.